Earning cash back on the things you buy is always rewarding and the savings can add up quickly with the right card.

 The annual percentage rate is one of the most important things to consider when opening a new credit card account.
 The APR determines how much the card will cost if you carry a balance.

-With the Fidelity® Rewards Visa Signature®, the same variable APR of 14.24% applies to purchases and balance transfers.
+With the Fidelity Rewards Visa Signature, the same variable APR applies to purchases and balance transfers.
 If you take a cash advance, the rate jumps by 10%.

-With the Chase Freedom® card, the purchase and balance transfer APR can climb as high as 23.24%, based on your credit.
-The cash advance APR is set at 25.24%.
+With the Chase Freedom card, the purchase and balance transfer APR can climb high, based on your credit.

 Best Perks: Tied